ThanabutJ/buckpal/README.md

-# buckpal
+# gobuckpal
-Following the course "hexagonal-architecture-web-apps" example but in golang
+Following the "hexagonal-architecture-web-apps" course on educative example but in golang